love. week thirty four.

 Once again, I’m caught in love.
 I mourn the loss of my loved ones.
-The ones I leave behind.
+The ones left behind.

 But are they ever left behind?
 Can I leave anything behind?

-I am more than my body.
+I am more than this body.
 I am more than this moment.

-I am a piece of the world, of all worlds.
+I am a piece of this world, of all worlds.
 A fragment of existence.

 61 Delancey, Apt 8 does not die.
 It lives on.